Defiant Greek PM sets up EU clash with bailout rejection, austerity rollback

 Athens, which is shut out of bond markets and will struggle to finance itself without more aid quickly, plans to service its debt, Tsipras said.

 "The Greek people gave a strong and clear mandate to immediately end austerity and change policies," he said.
-"Therefore the bailout was first canceled by its very own failure and its destructive results."
+"Therefore the bailout was first cancelled by its very own failure and its destructive results."

 "HUMANITARIAN CRISIS"